Trojan great comes back to Troy as a volunteer assistant coach.

 In 2001, the Women of Troy made a third consecutive appearance in the NCAA Quarterfinals.
 USC earned a No. 8 final national ranking with a 20-8 overall record.

-The 1999 season marked Gallien's first appearance at the NCAA Quarterfinals, as his team went 21-9 overall.
-The Women of Troy finished 7-1 in the Pac-10 that year and Gallien was honored as the Pac-10 Co-Coach of the Year.
+The 1999 season marked Gallien's first appearance at the NCAA Quarterfinals.
+The Women of Troy went 21-9 overall and finished 7-1 in the Pac-10, while Gallien was honored as the Pac-10 Co-Coach of the Year.
 Their second-place finish was USC's best since 1990, and the team's 21 wins, at that time, were the program's most in 12 seasons.

 Prior to coming to USC, Gallien spent 11 years at Pepperdine as a player, assistant coach and co-head coach.
-He spent the 1995 season as an assistant to Pepperdine men's coach Allen Fox.
-He began his coaching career as Fox's assistant for three seasons (1985-87), where the Waves finished second in the nation in 1986.
+Gallien began his coaching career on the men's side as an assistant to Pepperdine head coach Allen Fox from 1985-87, where the Waves finished second in the nation in 1986.
 Gallien then became Pepperdine's co-head coach with Fox for three seasons (1988-90) and helped guide the Waves to a 62-24 mark.
 His 1988 and 1990 squads played in the NCAA Tournament and Wave Robby Weiss won the 1988 NCAA singles crown.

-Gallien left Pepperdine in 1990 to become the head professional at the prestigious Los Angeles Tennis Club and later entered private business for two years (1993-94) before returning to Pepperdine as an assistant for the 1995 campaign.
+Gallien left Pepperdine in 1990 to become the head professional at the Los Angeles Tennis Club and later entered private business for two years (1993-94) before returning to Pepperdine as an assistant for one season in 1995.
 During his four-year (1980-83) playing career at Pepperdine, Gallien twice earned All-American honors (1982-83) and his teams went 81-21 and advanced to the NCAAs each year.
 The 1982 Wave squad was the NCAA runner-up.
 He won 60 dual-match singles matches during his career and qualified three times in both singles and doubles for the NCAA Championships.
 In 1983, Gallien won a gold medal in singles at the World University Games.
-He spent 1984 playing professional tennis and then returned to Pepperdine as an assistant coach.
+He spent 1984 playing professional tennis.
 As a prep at Verdugo Hills High in Tujunga (Calif.), Gallien was named the Los Angeles City Player of the Year as a 1979 senior.
-Gallien, 49, earned his bachelor's degree in organizational communications from Pepperdine in 1985.
+Gallien, 50, earned his bachelor's degree in organizational communications from Pepperdine in 1985.
 He also has served as a part-time color analyst for FOX Sports West.

 He and his wife, Lisa, currently reside in the South Bay with their daughters, Leah and Ava.